What are Iceberg orders, and how to use them?

 Did you know?

 - Since each leg is a separate order, the brokerage is charged separately.
-That is, if the order is split into 5 legs, then the brokerage will be applicable for 5 executed orders individually.
-See list of all charges and taxes.
+For instance, if the order is split into 5 legs, then the brokerage will be applicable for 5 executed orders individually.

 - If any leg of an Iceberg is cancelled, all the remaining pending legs that are yet to be placed will be automatically cancelled.
 Similarly, if the price of any leg of the Iceberg is modified, the new price will automatically be applied to all the pending legs.

 - The minimum order value is ₹1,00,000 for equity and 5 lots for F&O.

 - Iceberg orders are available for NSE equity, F&O, CDS (NSE currency segment), and BSE equity only.
 Iceberg order type is not available for MCX yet.

 - Icebergs can’t be used in the case of market and SL-M orders.

 Iceberg orders and minute validity are not supported during pre-open & post-market sessions.